What Is PHP?

 With a small but dedicated staff, the Institute began research activities under Matsushita's guidance, and in March 1947 published the inaugural issue of PHP.
 A monthly magazine devoted to discussions of ways to achieve happiness and improve society, PHP has since become one of the best-selling periodicals in the country, with a circulation of one million.

-Konosuke Matsushita, founder of the PHP Group, was born in 1894, the son of a respectable farmer who became impoverished by speculation on the rice market.
+Konosuke Matsushita, founder of PHP Institute, was born in 1894, the son of a respectable farmer who became impoverished by speculation on the rice market.
 His father, because of the misfortunes he himself suffered, was anxious for Konosuke to learn the fundamentals of business, apprenticing him at the age of nine to a brazier maker in Osaka.
 Intrigued by the potential of electric power and technology, at fifteen he found a job at an electric company and became an assistant wiring technician.
 In 1918, Matsushita started his own business, the Matsushita Electric Appliance Factory and determined to make and sell a fixture of his own invention.
 He began with only the help of his wife Mumeno and her younger brother, and gradually increased the number of his employees and the size of his factory.
 He proved successful in coming up with deft improvements for existing fixtures and in gaining the confidence and loyalty of his employees, despite the labor unrest of the times.